The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Banking & Financial Services

-Adaora Umeoji joined Zenith Bank in 2016 and now serves as the Managing Director and Chief Executive Officer .
+Zenith Bank’s 2024 annual report shows Adaora Umeoji earned ₦874 million as Managing Director and Chief Executive Officer.
+She joined Zenith Bank in 2016.
 She also chairs the board of Zenith Bank UK and serves as a Director at Zenith Bank Ghana.

 She holds a Master of Business Administration from the University of Calabar and a Master of Laws from the University of Salford .
 Her leadership spans multiple countries, overseeing Zenith Bank’s operations across Nigeria, the United Kingdom, and Ghana.